Bayesian Data Synthesis and Disclosure Risk Quantification: An Application to the Consumer Expenditure Surveys: Introduction

-As evident in Table \ref{tab:patterns}, the number of observations in every pattern varies greatly, from the maximum 454 observations in Pattern 18 to the minimum 3 observations in Patterns 6, 11, and 36.
+As evident in Table 1 of the list of 40 patterns in the Supplementary Material, the number of observations in every pattern varies greatly, from the maximum 454 observations in Pattern 18 to the minimum 3 observations in Patterns 6, 11, and 36.
 The presence of patterns with a small number of observations motivates us to develop data synthesizers that allow borrowing information across patterns to strengthen estimation for patterns with small numbers of observations.